yoctoproject/poky/documentation/test-manual/intro.rst

 while tests in different classes or modules may be split into different builds.
 There is no data store available for these tests since the tests launch the ``bitbake`` command and exist outside of its context.
-As a result, common bitbake library functions (bb.\*) are also unavailable.
+As a result, common BitBake library functions (``bb.\*``) are also unavailable.

 ``testimage``
 -------------

 These tests are run once an image is up and running, either on target hardware or under QEMU.
-As a result, they are assumed to be running in a target image environment, as opposed to a host build environment.
+As a result, they are assumed to be running in a target image environment, as opposed to in a host build environment.
 A simple example from ``meta/lib/oeqa/runtime/cases/python.py`` contains the following::